moouk/starbound-docker-update/README.md

-# starbound
+# starbound-docker-update
-Starbound dedicated server and SteamCMD
+Dockerfile that contains SteamCMD and a script to update Starbound Server